brittrubil/miniproject1-practice/Section1.md

 -**Mkdir:** is used to make a new directory.
 Making a new directory is similar to having folders to help better organize the model.
 In order to create a new directory the following command would be entered : mkdir [dir-name]

-	- _Example:_: In order to make a new directory names New, the following command would be entered mkdir New 1
+	- _Example:_ In order to make a new directory names New, the following command would be entered mkdir New 1